 Customizing your template

-Make module global allows you to turn a module into a global module that can be used across other templates.
-You will learn how to use global content in a later section of this guide.
+You'll learn how to use global content in a later section of this guide.

 Additional template actions

 In addition to your module options, there are several actions you can take specific to your template.
 First, click the folder icon at the top-left of the template.
 Then, right-click the name of the template.
 In the dropdown that appears, you have the following options:

 - Copy to portals: copy the template to another portal where you are also a user.
 Templates purchased from the Marketplace will not be able to be copied to other portals.

 - Clone template: this creates an exact duplicate of your template, and is useful when you want to create a variation of an existing template.

 - Clone to HTML: this creates a separate HTML version of your template.
 This is helpful if you need more control over your markup, or you want to learn more about how templates are coded.